The submission period for expressions of interest is now open

 How to apply

-Fill-in the questionnaire and submit it by midday, 8 January 2018 (Brussels time).
+Fill-in the questionnaire and submit it by midnight, 12 January 2018 (Brussels time).
 The Commission will inform applicants of the results of the selection process by 26 January 2018.

 The Commission organised the first European Industry Day on 28 February 2017, to present its initiatives to stakeholders in the area of industrial policy and to launch a debate on a future EU agenda on industrial modernisation.
 The event attracted a lot of interest and gathered around 600 participants from across the EU and from a large variety of industrial sectors, the research and innovation community, and civil society.
 It set the scene for a successful dialogue and cooperation with public authorities, businesses and trade unions on a joint vision of the European industry of the future.
 The interest in the conference clearly proved the demand for a regular dialogue on industrial policy across a broad range of issues.